Qu'est-ce que la décentralisation Dans crypto-monnaie?

 Centralization and decentralization are essential concepts when it comes to blockchain and cryptocurrency technologies.
 Après tout, it’s a critical strategy and the life-blood of the organization that operates in this space.
 The concept of decentralization itself is easy to internalize.
 The differences in nuance are actually what make the decentralization issue more attractive to investors and developers.

 A Comparison of Centralization and Decentralization

 Cryptocurrency and blockchains were founded on the idea that individuals can conduct secure purchases with the need for a governing body or centralized authority.
-Asi que, in a lot of ways, a centralized system goes against the grain of the entire concept.
+Alors, in a lot of ways, a centralized system goes against the grain of the entire concept.
 Users, purchasers, and investors intuitively understand that this does not positively contribute to the more prominent aspects of cryptocurrency.